github/docs/content/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 #### Using the default subject claims

-For repositories that can receive a subject claim policy from their organization, the repository owner can later choose to opt-out and instead use the default `sub` claim format.
-This means that the repository will not use the organization's customized template.
+Default subject claims can be created at the organization level.
+All repositories in an organization have the ability to opt in or opt out of using their organization's default `sub` claim.

-To configure the repository to use the default `sub` claim format, a repository admin must use the REST API endpoint at "[AUTOTITLE](/rest/actions/oidc#set-the-customization-template-for-an-oidc-subject-claim-for-a-repository)" with the following request body:
+To create a default `sub` claim at the organization level, an organization administrator must use the REST API endpoint at "[AUTOTITLE](/rest/actions/oidc#set-the-customization-template-for-an-oidc-subject-claim-for-an-organization)."
+Once an organization has created a default claim, the REST API can be used to programmatically apply the default claim to repositories within the organization.
+To configure repositories to use the default `sub` claim format, use the REST API endpoint at "[AUTOTITLE](/rest/actions/oidc#set-the-customization-template-for-an-oidc-subject-claim-for-a-repository)" with the following request body:

 ```json
 {